Date of Award

 Twentieth century multiethnic women writers create female characters whose acts of murder mark a resistance to multiple systems of oppression including rape, slavery, racism, economic marginalization, and years of domestic abuse and neglect.
 Through multiple genres—plays, short stories, and novels—these writers envision murder by women as a radical protest, an act of resistance inscribed in the flesh.
 Modern craft and techniques enable these writers to create works of fiction that ultimately present complex and sympathetic renderings of the woman who kills.
 Furthermore, this dissertation establishes a link between the female murderer and the feminist—both existing beyond the edges of prescribed gender norms and challenging the limits of society.
 In these multi-genre works, acts of murder reflect a violent chaffing against patriarchal, hegemonic, and oppressive systems deeply embedded in numerous aspects of human life.
 However brutal and disquieting the act of murder may be, an examination of these literary women who kill reveals daring narratives of feminist resistance and assertion of the female self.

 Heckmann, Gwendolyn J., "Women Who Kill: Performing Feminist Resistance in 20th Century American Multiethnic Women‘s Literature" (2011).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1072.